Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 \end{small} \item Pre-merging trivial stages and using thresholds

 Tunable VTAA attains the \emph{$\ell_{\frac{2}{3}}$-quasinorm} scaling \begin{small}

 \end{small} \end{enumerate}

 Let us interpret this result.
-Property \ref{enum:universality} shows that Tunable VTAA is universal, in the sense that it captures the full power of a generic nested amplitude amplification algorithm.
+Property \ref{enum:universality} shows that Tunable VTAA is universal, in the sense that it captures the full power of a generic nested amplitude amplification.
 Stated differently, to improve the complexity of a nested amplification, it suffices to optimize over the threshold values.
 Such an exhaustive optimization can be computationally demanding, but one may find suboptimal thresholds that have analytic forms.
 In any event, it is this universality that motivates us to examine Tunable VTAA in greater detail.
 Property \ref{enum:nontrivial} demonstrates that the number of nontrivial amplification stages is at most logarithmic in the inverse success amplitude.
 Thus in the regime where $\log\left(\frac{1}{\sqrt{p_{\text{succ}}}}\right)\ll m$, majority of the input algorithms can be pre-merged and VTAA can be significantly simplified.
 Our query complexity then follows from a tightened analysis of VTAA with a $\sqrt{m}$ factor improvement, taking into account the fact that trivial stages can be pre-merged.
-To compile this into a quantum algorithm, one would naively estimate all $\norm{\overline{\Pi_j\Pi_b}A_j\widetilde A_{j-1}\ket{\psi_0}}$ using amplitude estimation and compare with threshold values to determine the schedule, but this is not really necessary if the amplification thresholds are chosen analytically, as we will show for the quantum linear system problem.
+To compile this into a quantum algorithm, one would naively estimate all $\norm{\overline{\Pi_j\Pi_b}A_j\widetilde A_{j-1}\ket{\psi_0}}$ using amplitude estimation and compare with threshold values to determine the schedule, but this is not really necessary if the thresholds $\alpha_j$ are chosen analytically, as we will demonstrate for the quantum linear system problem.
 Property \ref{enum:quasinorm} follows by minimizing the cost of Tunable VTAA under the constraints $0\leq\alpha_{s_{v-1}}\leq1$ and $\sum_{v=2}^{l+1}\alpha_{s_{v-1}}=\mathbf{O}(1)$.
 This $\ell_{\frac{2}{3}}$-quasinorm scaling is lower than the $\ell_1$- or $\ell_2$-norm result from previous work as

-Again, to achieve this ``ultimate performance'' of VTAA with a quantum algorithm, one needs to estimate all potentially good probabilities $\norm{\overline{\Pi_{j-1}\Pi_b}A_{j-1}\cdots A_1\ket{\psi_0}}$ with logarithmic overhead, so this is more advantageous in cases where the algorithm may be repeatedly invoked after compilation.
+Again, to achieve this ``ultimate performance'' of VTAA with a quantum algorithm, one needs to estimate all potentially good amplitudes $\norm{\overline{\Pi_{j-1}\Pi_b}A_{j-1}\cdots A_1\ket{\psi_0}}$ with logarithmic overhead, so this is more advantageous when the algorithm may be repeatedly invoked after compilation.